spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-bundles-cart-feature.md

-This document describes how to integrate the Product Bundles + Cart feature into a Spryker project.
+This document describes how to install the Product Bundles + Cart feature.

 ## Install feature core